Elasticsearch#

 Also available in legacy Mattermost Enterprise Edition E20

-Elasticsearch provides enterprise-scale deployments with optimized search performance and prevents performance degradation and timeouts.
-The implementation uses Elasticsearch v7.x as a distributed, RESTful search engine supporting highly efficient database searches in a cluster environment.
+Elasticsearch provides enterprise-scale deployments with optimized search performance, dedicated indexing and usage resourcing via cluster support without performance degradation and timeouts, resulting in faster, more predicable search results.
+Mattermost’s implementation uses Elasticsearch as a distributed, RESTful search engine supporting highly efficient database searches in a cluster environment.

 Important

-• The default Mattermost database search starts to show performance degradation at around 2 million posts, on a server with 32 GB RAM and 4 CPUs.
-We recommend using Elasticsearch for optimum search performance.
-If you anticipate your Mattermost server reaching more than 2.5 million posts, we recommend enabling Elasticsearch for optimum search performance before you reach 3 million posts.
+The default Mattermost database search starts to show performance degradation at around 2 million posts, on a server with 32 GB RAM and 4 CPUs.
+If you anticipate your Mattermost server reaching more than 2.5 million posts, we recommend enabling Elasticsearch for optimum search performance before reaching 3 million posts.

-• We highly recommend that you install Elasticsearch on a different machine than the Mattermost Server.
+We highly recommend that you set up Elasticsearch on a different machine than the Mattermost Server.

 Elasticsearch allows you to search large volumes of data quickly, in near real-time, by creating and managing an index of post data.
 The indexing process can be managed from the System Console after setting up and connecting an Elasticsearch server.
 The post index is stored on the Elasticsearch server and updated constantly after new posts are made.
 In order to index existing posts, a bulk index of the entire post database must be generated.